ycrc/PIL/_episodes/07-find.md

 > ideas from it, and imitation is also the sincerest form of praise.
 {: .callout}

-The Unix shell is older than most of the people who use it.
+The Linux shell is older than most of the people who use it.
 It has survived so long because it is one of the most productive programming environments ever created --- maybe even *the* most productive.
 Its syntax may be cryptic, but people who have mastered it can experiment with